Genivia/ugrep-indexer/README.md

 | `-7` |               0 |            unch |
 | `-8` |               0 |            unch |
 | `-9` |               0 |            unch |

+Accucacy `-5` is the default, which tends to work well to search with regex patterns of modest complexity.

 One word of caution.
 There is always a tiny bit of overhead to check the indexes.
 This means that if all files are already cached in RAM, because files